danielemegna/openchat_symfony/README.md

 - check single and plural inappropriate words
 - foreign key on user table for posts and followings?
 - extract submit new post E2EBase method

+#### Where to continue

+- UsersWallApiE2ETest.testWallForExistingUser: test followee posts in timeline
+- UsersWallController: extract a usecase !